 Most companies view business intelligence initiatives like typical IT projects, with a start and end date.
 But, companies (and their underlying systems and data) constantly evolve.

 A data governance team can provide the change-management oversight needed to make sure that data is effectively leveraged on an ongoing basis.
 Through process and security management, they empower users of the system while maintaining control.

-Depending on who you talk to, these terms are often used interchangeably.
 While the semantics are debatable, a scorecard generally refers to a summary of key metrics and KPIs that show the highest-level view of any focus area (whether the whole company, a department, a client, or an employee).